aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/batch-processing/automate-pptx-manipulation-aspose-slides-java/_index.md

 - Java presentation automation
 schemas:
 - type: TechArticle
-  headline: 'Automate PPTX Manipulation Java: Batch Processing with Aspose.Slides'
+  headline: 'Automate PPTX Manipulation in Java with Aspose.Slides for Batch Processing'
   description: Learn how to automate pptx manipulation java using Aspose.Slides.
 Efficiently
     load, edit shapes, and format text in batch for Java applications.
   dateModified: '2026-05-29'